but-death-must/qoheleth/index.md

 # Qoheleth - a post-self ARG

 Qoheleth is a work of fiction in five parts, distributed as an ARG.
 If you are reading this, then the initial ARG is finished.
-However, all the assets will remain in place for quite some time, so if you *want* to play, you still can.
+However, all the assets will remain in place for quite some time, so if you *want* to play, you still can (look for "Qoheleth (1) on post-self.io/entries).
+Qoheleth was solved on Jan 26, 2017 by [Riismo](http://post-self.io/about/contributors#riismo).

 Consider that your spoiler warning.

+If you just want to read the story, it's up [here](http://post-self.io/entry/qoheleth).

 ![Map of Qoheleth](/map-labels.png)